anttih/abt/README.md

 Well, you see, this is not really a build tool in itself.
 This is an idea of one. _You_ have to write your _own_ build script.
-This is just my idea of the best tools for someone to write they're own scala build system on top, and they are packaged nicely together.
+This is just my idea of the best tools for someone to write their own scala build system on top, and they are packaged nicely together.
 Just fork and mod.

 ### Does it support Windows builds?